junxit/us-congress-bills-110/metadata.md

 - 2007-05-10 — Placed on the Union Calendar, Calendar No. 85.
 - 2007-05-10 — Reported by the Committee on Transportation.
 H. Rept.
 110-145.
 - 2007-05-10 — Reported by the Committee on Transportation.
 H. Rept.
 110-145.
+- 2007-05-15 — Considered under suspension of the rules. (consideration: CR H5003-5004)
+- 2007-05-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1036.
+- 2007-05-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-05-15 — Ms. Johnson, E. B. moved to suspend the rules and pass the bill, as amended.
+- 2007-05-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5003-5004)
+- 2007-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5003-5004)